 - Meaningful results can be obtained by applying suitable models.

-- Assumptions and abstractions can be made to simplify the problems and no single model will suitable for all situations.
+- Assumptions and abstractions can be made to simplify the problems, and no single model will be suitable for all situations.
 The major differences between the two models are:-

 |Issues||Prediction Models||Estimation Models|

 |Data Reference||It uses historical data||It uses current data from software development.|